• Frequently Asked Questions •

 Is this a problem ?
 Is the product spoiled ?

 No. Just like with sugar or salt the properties of the extract will not be affected.
 The only potential issue is that increased moisture levels also increase the potential for bacterial growth over time.
-Therefore, always keep the product in a well-closed bag or bottle in an environment that is as dry as possible.
+Therefore, always keep the product in a well-closed bottle in an environment that is as dry as possible.

 We could get rid of this 'problem' to a certain extent by adding additives (aka 'flow agents') to the product, such as malto-dextrin.
 This lowers the hygroscopic properties and it also makes the product easier to process.
 Most vendors do this.
 We don't.